 It is also useful for testing out state trees before deploying to a production setup.

 The only real difference in using a standalone minion is that instead of issuing commands with salt, the salt-call command is used instead:

 The salt-bootstrap script makes boostrapping a server with Salt simple for any OS with a Bourne shell:

 Following the successful installation of a salt-minion, the next step is to create a state tree, which is where the SLS files that comprise the possible states of the minion are stored.

 The following example walks through the steps necessary to create a state tree that ensures that the server has the Apache webserver installed.

 apache: # ID declaration pkg: # state declaration - installed # function declaration

 The only thing left is to provision our minion using the highstate command.
-Salt-call also gives us an easy way to give us verbose output:
+To initiate a highstate run, use the salt-call command:

 salt-call --local state.highstate -l debug

-The --local flag tells the salt-minion to look for the state tree in the local file system.
-Normally the minion copies the state tree from the master and executes it from there.
+The --local flag tells the salt-minion to look for the state tree in the local file system and not to contact a Salt Master for instructions.